-Duwamish canoe family joins Tribal Journey with Don Armeni Boat Ramp launch
+Duwamish canoe family joins Tribal Journey, launching from Don Armeni Boat Ramp

 (WSB photos unless otherwise credited)